IP-CAM/Resurs-Bank-Payments-for-Opencart-v.1.5.6.x/README.md

 ##Sales Order:
 * If you view and order, under history, the flow of the order what Resurs Bank has done with it should be easy to follow.

+##Get Address
+Instructions about getAdress function is located in the getAddress folder, both how to add it on your own or how to add it with VQmod.

 ##Log:
 * The logging will be avalible under "System->Error Loggs"